vlada26071979/ssqatest/README.md

 # Python Selenium Test Automation Framework

 This is a personal project where I am building a custom test automation framework using **Python**, **Selenium**, and **pytest**.
-The goal of this framework is to practice test automation concepts and to have a base structure for UI test automation projects.
+The goal of this framework is to practice test automation concepts and to have a base structure for UI test automation projects as well as for backend testing.

 ---